Fish scale: Scale morphology

 The general anatomy of the scales varies, but all of them can be divided into three parts: the crown, the neck and the base.
 The scale pliability is related to the size of the base of the scale.
 The scales with higher flexibility have a smaller base, and thus are less rigidly attached to the stratum laxum.
-On the crown of the fast-swimming sharks there are a series of parallel riblets or ridges which run from an anterior to posterior direction.
+On the crown of the fast-swimming sharks, there are a series of parallel riblets or ridges which run from an anterior to posterior direction.

-Analyzing the three components of the scale it can be concluded that the base of the denticle does not come into contact with any portion of the fluid flow.
-The crown and the neck of the denticles however play a key role and are responsible for creating the turbulent vortices and eddies found near the skin's surface.
+Analyzing the three components of the scale, it can be concluded that the base of the denticle does not come into contact with any portion of the fluid flow.
+The crown and the neck of the denticles, however, play a key role and are responsible for creating the turbulent vortices and eddies found near the skin's surface.
 Because denticles come in so many different shapes and sizes, it can be expected that not all shapes will produce the same type of turbulent flow.
-During a recent research experiment biomimetic samples of shark denticles with a crescent like microstructure were tested in a water tank using a traction table as a slide.
+During a 2018 research experiment, biomimetic samples of shark denticles with a crescent like microstructure were tested in a water tank using a traction table as a slide.
 The experiment showed that the surface with denticles experienced a 10% drag reduction overall versus the smooth sample.
 The reason for this drag reduction was that the turbulent vortices became trapped between the denticles, creating a 'cushion like' barrier against the laminar flow.
-This same type of experiment was performed by another research group which implemented more variation in their biomimetic sample.
+This same type of experiment was performed by another research group, which implemented more variation in their biomimetic sample.
 The second group arrived at the same conclusion as the first.
-However, because their experiment contained more variation within the samples they were able to achieve a high degree of experimental accuracy.
-In conclusion, they stated that more practical shapes were more durable than ones with intricate ridge-lines.
+However, because their experiment contained more variation within the samples, they were able to achieve a high degree of experimental accuracy.
+They concluded that more practical shapes were more durable than ones with intricate ridge-lines.
 The practical shapes were low profile and contained trapezoidal or semi-circular trough-like cross sections, and were less effective but nonetheless reduced drag by 6 or 7%.